 POLICY TM 2.1.4: Incorporate safety considerations in the annual prioritizing of local road improvement funding.
 Prioritize safety investments for the most vulnerable users with pedestrians and bicyclists as first priority, and motorists second.
-Transit riders are pedestrians and bicyclists are as vulnerable as pedestrians.
+Transit riders are pedestrians and bicyclists as pedestrians.